tonyc/open890/README.md

 ## Config

-This app needs the following variables set in your ENV.
+The following variables must be set in your ENV.
 These will eventually be moved into a UI.

   * `RADIO_IP_ADDRESS` - IP address of the TS-890
   * `RADIO_USERNAME` - The KNS username